Bob Benoit: PBA career

-Benoit is mostly known for being the first bowler to ever roll a perfect game in a televised title match, as well as the fifth PBA bowler to throw a televised perfect game overall.
+Benoit is mostly known for being the first bowler to bowl a perfect game in a televised title match, and became the fifth PBA bowler to throw a televised perfect game overall.
 He did this against Mark Roth, beating him 300–255, at the Quaker State Open on January 23, 1988.
 The victory was in front of his home crowd at the Forum Bowl in Grand Prairie, Texas, a place where Benoit bowled league during the eleven years in which he lived in Dallas.
 Only two other players have scored 300 in a televised title match since Benoit's feat: Mike Aulby in 1993 and Tommy Jones in 2020.

 This was Benoit's first ever title, as well as his first appearance in a telecast, making him the first bowler in history to score 300 in their very first TV appearance.
-This distinction stood until 2016, when François Lavoie scored a 300 game in his first TV appearance, in the semifinal round of the 2016 U.S. Open.
-In that match, Lavoie defeated Shawn Maldonado, 300–211.
+This distinction stood until 1996, when C.K Moore scored a 300 game in the semifinal round of the 1996 PBA Columbia 300 open, which was his first ever TV finals appearance.

 Benoit would later be on the other end of a televised 300 game, losing 300–236 to Butch Soper in a stepladder match of the Hilton Hotels Classic in July, 1994.

 Benoit had 28 career top-five finishes and made it to the final match on eight occasions (wins in bold type):